 - Small ceramic containers for mixing food color

 1. Using an image editing program such as Photoshop, create a print out of the Monster High skull logo at 4” high and 3.5” high.

 2. On a clean and floured work surface, roll out a layer of pie dough and trace out eight copies of each size skull, as well as 4 “bows”.

-3. Transfer the 3.5” inch skull cut outs to a parchment lined baking sheet give them a generous egg wash.
-Add a small amount of pie filling to the centre of each skull.
+3. Transfer the 3.5” inch skull cut-outs to a parchment lined baking sheet and give them a generous egg wash.
+Add a small amount of pie filling to the center of each skull.

 4. Firmly press pie pop sticks 3/4 of the way into each skull.
 “Goop” some egg wash over the bottom of each stick where it meets the dough.
 This will form a seal that will prevent the pie pop from sliding off its stick half way through your party!

 5. Returning to the large skull shapes, mix up some pink and black gel food colouring with a few drops of vanilla extract in separate small ceramic or glass containers.
 With a food safe paint brush, paint the eyes and noses of the skulls while the dough is flat on your work surface.

 6. Without touching the painted areas, transfer the 4” skulls to the filled pie pop bottoms, and gently seal the edges with your fingers.
 If you have over-filled the bottoms, don’t worry.
 You can trim any spillage off your sheet after.

 7. Using eggs wash as glue, add the bow shapes to the skulls.

 8. Paint the pinks of the bows first and let dry.
 Finally, paint the black outlines.
 Bake the pie pops for 12 to 17 minutes at 400 degrees F, depending on the heat of your oven.
 When the non-coloured areas are golden brown, you’re done!